-Eve Ewing's Electric Arches, a collection of poetry that won the 2018 Alex Award from the Young Adult Library Services Association.
+Eve Ewing's poetry collection Electric Arches won the 2018 Alex Award from the Young Adult Library Services Association.

-For more Afrofuturism, see our list of recommended Afrofuturism in Science Fiction titles.
-And while you're reading science fiction, don't forget to read this year's One Book One Chicago selection, Do Androids Dream of Electric Sheep
+For more Afrofuturism, see our Afrofuturism in Science Fiction booklist.
+And while you're reading science fiction, don't forget to read this year's One Book One Chicago selection, Do Androids Dream of Electric Sheep.